2017–18 Ulster Rugby season: Personnel changes

+Season

 After a poor run of form, with eighteen tries conceded in four matches over the Christmas period, Director of Rugby Les Kiss left in January, with Gibbes assuming all coaching responsibility of the team for the remainder of the season.
 Ulster finished third in Pool 1 of the Champions Cup, failing to qualify for the knockout stage.
 They finished fourth of seven in Conference B of the Pro14, failing to qualify for the playoffs, and having to beat Ospreys in a playoff to qualify for next season's Champions Cup.
 Gibbes cut short his contract at the end of the season.
 Former Ireland captain Brian O'Driscoll described the province as "a bit of a basket case", facing "Administration issues, senior players retiring, the well documented court case, now no number 10 to build the team around, no coach next year, struggling for Champions Cup rugby next season."

 Academy flanker Nick Timoney had a breakthrough season, making twenty appearances and scoring five tries.
 John Cooney was Ulster's leading scorer with 225 points; he was the Pro14's top scorer with 175 points, and made the Pro14 Dream Team.
 Wing Craig Gilroy was the team's leading try scorer with eleven.
 Lock Alan O'Connor was leading tackler with 226.
 John Cooney was Ulster's Player of the Year.

 This was fullback Charles Piutau's last season with Ulster: he moved to Bristol Bears at the end of the season.
 Wings Tommy Bowe and Andrew Trimble and flanker Chris Henry retired.
 Centre Jared Payne also retired as a player, and was appointed defence coach.